httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 adversarial situations where hash functions might need to provide resistance to collision, first-preimage and second-preimage attacks.
 For adversarial situations, selecting which of the "standard" algorithms are acceptable will depend on the level of protection the circumstances demand.
-As there is no negotiation, endpoints that depend on a digest for security will be vulnerable to attacks on the weakest algorithm they are willing to accept.

 Algorithms with a status value of "insecure" either provide none of these properties, or are known to be weak (see {{NO-MD5}} and {{NO-SHA}}).
 These